Kosi07/todo-list-app/README.md

 - [x] Delete a task
 - [x] Edit a task
 - [x] Mark as done.
-- [ ] Use localStorage to cache taskText.
 - [ ] Add authentication.
-- [ ] Connect a database.
+- [ ] Connect to MongoDB.

+-[ ] Text fade-in and fade-out animation to prompt the user to type in the CreateNewTask input -[ ] Task suggestions the way Google does search suggestions

 - [ ] Accountability buddy feature.